Utah Deaf History and Culture

 In the 1940s, Paul Franklin Baldridge was a Gallaudet athlete.
 In 1938, he graduated from the Utah School for the Deaf.
 He was a member of the renowned "Five Iron Men" on the basketball team at Gallaudet College in 1943.
 From 1942 to 1944, he was also the team's captain.
 In 1944, he received his bachelor's degree from Gallaudet College (GallaudetAthletics.com).

 Paul graduated from Gallaudet College with a Bachelor of Arts degree in 1944, where he lettered in various sports.
-He was also a member and officer of a number of academic and social organizations.
+He was also a member and officer of several academic and social organizations.
 In 1953, he graduated from the University of Arizona with a Master of Education degree.
 Paul began a 46-year career as a teacher and coach at Gallaudet College, the Arizona School for the Deaf and Blind, the Missouri School for the Deaf, and the Indiana School for the Deaf, where he influenced and inspired numerous young Deaf people (Obituary: Paul Baldridge).

 Baldridge was inducted into the Hall of Fame of the American Athletic Association of the Deaf in 1998 for coaching (GallaudetAthletics.com).